MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/samples/acrylic.md

 <img src="images/SampleScenes/acrylic_sample_02.jpg" width="50%" height="50%" alt="Acrylic Pre-baked demo">

-As a different option, Acrylic blurs a static background like the photos above beforehand.
+As a different option, Acrylic blurs a static background beforehand, as you can see in the screenshots above.
 The rounded plates on top of the photos act as stencil windows to make the pre-blurred image visible in that area.